dora-team/dora.dev/hugo/content/guides/devops-culture-transform/index.md

 ---
-title: "How to transform"
+title: "How to transform your organization"
 titleForHTMLHead: "DevOps Capabilities: Transform" # TODO: can we DRY this out?
 date: 2023-03-22T13:43:36Z
-category: cultural
 draft: false
-headline: "Find out about the importance of ensuring your people have the tools and resources to do their job, and of making good use of their skills and abilities."
+headline: "How to transform your organization"
-summary: "Find out about the importance of ensuring your people have the tools and resources to do their job, and of making good use of their skills and abilities."
+subhead: "Find out about the importance of ensuring your people have the tools and resources to do their job, and of making good use of their skills and abilities."
+authors:
+    1: {name: 'Jez Humble', url: 'https://www.linkedin.com/in/jez-humble'}
+heroimage: "devops-culture-transform.png"
 ---

 Every organization is constantly undergoing change.
 Therefore, some questions to